 - Create custom dimensions in Google Analytics

 - Create and configure a connection in BlueConic

 Step 1: Create custom dimensions in Google Analytics

-After you set up the custom dimensions, the overview of created dimensions looks like this:
+After you set up custom dimensions, the overview of created dimensions looks like this:

-Step 2: Create a Google Analytics connection in BlueConic
+Step 2: Create and configure a Google Analytics connection in BlueConic

-The second step is to create a Google Analytics connection in BlueConic where you set up the mapping between BlueConic profile properties and your custom dimensions in Google Analytics.
-Take the following steps to implement the mapping:
+The second step is to add a Google Analytics connection in BlueConic, where you set up the mapping between BlueConic profile properties and your custom dimensions in Google Analytics.
+Follow these steps to implement the mapping: